Preventive Dental Care

 We recommend that you have at least two professional cleanings at least twice a year.
 During these cleanings, we use tools to rid the surfaces of your teeth from plaque (a sticky film that builds up on your teeth), tartar (hardened plaque that cannot be removed by brushing), bacteria, and other debris from the surfaces of your teeth.
 We also polish your teeth to clean them further and lift surface stains away.
 By cleaning your teeth, we help to remove any buildup, including from areas that might go overlooked during home care, to prevent tooth decay (which leads to cavities) and gum irritation (which leads to gum disease).

 Exams should also be done at least twice a year, and are usually done during the same visits as your dental cleanings.
-With exams, we take a closer look at the structures of your mouth.
+With exams at our Houston office, we take a closer look at the structures of your mouth.
 We check your teeth for signs of damage, decay, and cavities.
 We look at your gums, checking for signs of redness and swelling (which can indicate gum disease).
 We will also inspect the other tissues of your mouth, check for any abnormalities, what is known as an oral cancer screening.
 We may also measure periodontal pockets and take X-rays to get a better look at what is happening below your gum line.
 Exams allow us to find issues in their earliest stages so that we can take care of them to prevent them from becoming worse.

 Fluoride is an element that occurs naturally in your teeth.
 Every day, it is lost through a process known as demineralization.
 It can be replaced by a variety of sources – treated water, certain foods, and fluoridated oral care products.
 However, these methods may not be enough.
 Fluoride is essential for fighting off the plaque acids that lead to tooth decay.
 We provide fluoride treatments, a simple, pain-free way to add fluoride back into your teeth.
 After your cleaning, we use a fluoridated gel, which is applied to the surfaces of your teeth.
 The fluoride absorbs directly into your teeth, helping to protect them from cavities.